 The Charming Towns of France's Luberon Region

-From Van Gogh and Mistral to the Marquis de Sade and Peter Mayle, the corner of Provence known as the Luberon has long called to creatives—and with good reason.
+From Van Gogh and Mistral to Peter Mayle, the corner of Provence known as the Luberon has long called to creatives—and with good reason.

 Beset with charming and idyllic towns rich with history and culture, this region is one of France’s most languid and lackadaisical.